-According to the Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, released by the ICMJE, an “Author” is generally considered to be someone who concurrently meets all of the following conditions:
+IEJ follows the “Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, released by ICMJE” in which an AUTHOR is defined as someone who concurrently meets all the following conditions/requirements:

 Disclosure of Funding Sources

-Use of inclusive language
+Use of Inclusive Language

 Originality and Duplicate Publication

-Data sharing and reproducibility
+Data Sharing and Reproducibility

 Copyright, Intellectual Property and Licensing